 The Capital Regional Hospital District and Island Health are working together to build The Summit—a 320-bed seniors long-term care home at 955 Hillside Avenue in Victoria.
-Opening in February 2020, The Summit will replace Oak Bay Lodge and Mt Tolmie Hospital, and will be a state-of-the-art long-term care facility that will serve seniors who have dementia or complex care needs.
+Opening in spring 2020, The Summit will replace Oak Bay Lodge and Mt Tolmie Hospital, and will be a state-of-the-art long-term care facility that will serve seniors who have dementia or complex care needs.

 Photo Call Images

 Thank you to everyone who submitted photos to help beautify The Summit long-term care home.
 The residents and staff at Mt.
 Tolmie Hospital and Oak Bay Lodge voted on their favourites and the remaining photos will be used as needed.
 See which photos were chosen

 Frequently Asked Questions

 The Summit FAQs will be updated throughout the project and posted on our website and on info boards at Oak Bay Lodge and Mt.
 Tolmie Hospital.
 Bookmark and come back to this webpage to stay updated.

 - When will the move take place?